Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

     rotation:[0.0f,0.0f], //Sets the direction this entity will face. spawn_time:X, //How much to skip in the vanish timer.
 Does not affect entities that cannot vanish. room:X, //Room number that this entity is in.
-Default = room number of whoever is @s on function call, if absent = 0.
+Default = room number of whoever is @s on function call, if absent = 0. animation:{ //Animation info.
+        namespace:"luigis_mansion", //The namespace of the animation to use.
+Default = luigis_mansion. id:"idle", //The namespace of the animation to use.
+Default = idle. progress:X, //The progress the animation already has on the first tick.
+Default = 0. frozen:1b //Whether or not the animation is frozen.
+Default = 0b.
+    },
+    no_ai:1b, //Whether this entity's AI is disabled.
+Default = 0b.

     //Ghosts
     spawn:1b, //How this ghost spawns: 0b = 3 second wait before it can spawn, 1b = forced initial spawn, 2b = initially can spawn immediately if under the correct conditions.
 3b = initial hiding in furniture, not spawned by player facing.
 4b = forced spawn only (initially and subquentially), only a direct spawn tag will spawn this ghost.
 Default = 0b.